ConsumerDataStandardsAustralia/standards/slate/source/includes/cds_banking.md

 Note that the results returned by this endpoint are expected to be ordered in descending order according to _lastUpdated_.

 ### Conventions
-In the product reference payloads there are a number of recurring conventions that are explained here, in one place.
+In the product reference payloads there are a number of recurring conventions that are explained below.

 #### Arrays Of Features